 Understand and mitigate environmental hazards to promote human health and well-being

-Environmental health explores the human impacts of environmental hazards (air, water, soil and food) on human health in the context of socio-cultural, economic, work and family environments.
+Environmental health explores the impacts of environmental hazards (air, water, soil and food) on human health in the context of socio-cultural, economic, work and family environments.

 Perfect for...